google/flax/docs_nnx/guides/gemma.md

 +++

-# Getting Started with Gemma Sampling using NNX: A Step-by-Step Guide
+# Get started with Gemma sampling/inference using Flax NNX

-You will find in this colab a detailed tutorial explaining how to use NNX to load a Gemma checkpoint and sample from it.
+In this tutorial, you will learn step-by-step how to use Flax NNX to load the [Gemma](https://ai.google.dev/gemma) open model files and use them to perform sampling/inference for generating text.
+You will use the [Flax NNX `gemma` code](https://github.com/google/flax/tree/main/examples/gemma) for model parameter configuration and inference that was written with Flax and JAX.

+> Gemma is a family of lightweight, state-of-the-art open models based on Google DeepMind’s [Gemini](https://deepmind.google/technologies/gemini/#introduction).
+Read more about [Gemma](https://blog.google/technology/developers/gemma-open-models/) and [Gemma 2](https://blog.google/technology/developers/google-gemma-2/).

+You are recommended to use [Google Colab](https://colab.research.google.com/) with TPU v2-8 acceleration to run the code.

+Let’s get started.

 +++

 ## Installation

+Install the necessary dependencies, including `kagglehub`.

 ```{code-cell} ipython3
 ! pip install --no-deps -U flax
 ! pip install jaxtyping kagglehub penzai
 ```

-## Downloading the checkpoint
+## Download the model

-"To use Gemma's checkpoints, you'll need a Kaggle account and API key.
-Here's how to get them:
+To use Gemma model, you'll need a [Kaggle](https://www.kaggle.com/models/google/gemma/) account and API key:

-1. Visit https://www.kaggle.com/ and create an account.
+1. To create an account, visit [Kaggle](https://www.kaggle.com/) and click on 'Register'.
-2. Go to your account settings, then the 'API' section.
-3. Click 'Create new token' to download your key.
+2. If/once you have an account, you need to sign in, go to your ['Settings'](https://www.kaggle.com/settings), and under 'API' click on 'Create New Token' to generate and download your Kaggle API key.
+3. OPTIONAL: In [Google Colab](https://colab.research.google.com/), under 'Secrets' add your Kaggle username and API key, storing the username as `KAGGLE_USERNAME` and the key as `KAGGLE_KEY`.
+If you are using a [Kaggle Notebook](https://www.kaggle.com/code) for free TPU or other hardware acceleration, it has a key storage feature under 'Add-ons' > 'Secrets', along with instructions for accessing stored keys.

 Then run the cell below.